Msc International

 Day 1: Casablanca Arrival, Jewish Heritage Site seeing Tour & Guided City Visit

-Visit Temple Beth-El, the Jewish Synagogue in Casablanca.
-Beth-El, is considered the centrepiece of a once vibrant Jewish community.
-Its stained-glass windows, and other artistic elements, is what attracts tourists to this synagogue.
-Option to visit Temple Em Habanim and Neve Chalom as time allows.
+We arrived at Casablanca's Mohammed V Airport.
+Have dinner at a kosher restaurant in Casablanca.
+Visit the Temple Beth-El synagogue.
+Beth-El is considered the centrepiece of a once-vibrant Jewish community.
+Its stained-glass windows and other artistic features attract tourists to this synagogue.
+There is an option to visit Temple Em Habanim and Neve Chalom, if time allows.
+Overnight stay in a boutique hotel in Casablanca.

 Day 2: Casablanca Jewish Heritage Site seeing Tour, then Take the road to Rabat